mothur/mothur.github.io/_wiki/workshops.md

 This workshop is being filled on a first come, first served basis.
-The workshop is geared towards people with interests in microbial ecology that would like to learn R or to learn it better so you shouldn\'t feel like this isn\'t for you if you are a beginner.
+The workshop is geared towards people with interests in microbial ecology that would like to learn R or to learn it better so you shouldn't feel like this isn't for you if you are a beginner.
 I assume no previous computer programming experience.
 The workshop is an even blend of lecture/discussion and hands on use of R with real data and typically uses mothur output files as a starting point.
 It is taught around the generation of data visualization methods commonly used by microbial ecologists.
-Along the way we\'ll learn a number of ways to work with data from within R. Here is a rough outline of what the workshop schedule will look like (it is subject to some minor changes)\...
+Along the way we'll learn a number of ways to work with data from within R. Here is a rough outline of what the workshop schedule will look like (it is subject to some minor changes)\...